andysantarelli/MESA-QUEST/README.md

 This is a MESA model simulating a quasi-star -- a massive, star-like object containing a black hole in its core that acts as a heavy SMBH seeding mechanism.

 We include each version here:
  - An early [version](https://github.com/andysantarelli/MESA-QUEST/blob/main/qs_Bondi_RNAAS2025/), created to replicate the work of [Ball 2012](https://ui.adsabs.harvard.edu/abs/2012PhDT.........1B/abstract).
 Corresponding publication found [here](https://iopscience.iop.org/article/10.3847/2515-5172/adef33/meta).
+MESA version r24.03.1.
  - A version containing a new implementation based on [Coughlin 2024](https://iopscience.iop.org/article/10.3847/1538-4357/ad5723).
 Publication in press.
+MESA version r24.08.1.
  - A [version](https://github.com/andysantarelli/MESA-QUEST/blob/main/qs_LRD_ApJL2026/) using the previous implementation along with the MESA Colors module.
 Corresponding publication found [here](https://iopscience.iop.org/article/10.3847/2041-8213/ae3713).
+MESA version r25.12.1.

 Additional features, processes, data, and plots will be added upon publication of their respective papers.

-If you use MESA-QUEST in a publication, please cite the corresponding publications above, and follow the MESA best practices guidelines.
+If you use MESA-QUEST in a publication, please cite the corresponding publications above, and follow the [MESA best practices](https://docs.mesastar.org/en/latest/using_mesa/best_practices.html) guidelines.

 The primary changes have been made within the [MESA](https://mesa.sourceforge.net/) [`run_star_extras.f90`](https://github.com/andysantarelli/MESA-QUEST/blob/main/qs_LRD_ApJL2026/src/run_star_extras.f90) file.
 The core changes are found in the subroutine below.